- John defeating Tal Hajus (a violent and brutal bastard) by simply beheading him with one swing of his blade, in midair to boot. Flawless victory.

 - The best part?
 Edgar has opened the tomb, a Thern is about to strike, and then - BANG!
 John makes his return in a truly awesome way.

-- Sola pulls Sarkoja into the arena with her after she says something about Tars Tarkas, and the White Ape tears Sarkoja in two.
+- Sola pulls Sarkoja into the arena with her, and the White Ape tears Sarkoja in two.

 - Also noticeable as Carter tells Woola "John Carter of Mars sounds way better."